-Term 2 - The Formal Elements

-Students use a wide variety of media to produce work based around the theme of 'The Formal Elements.'
+Term 2 - The Formal Elements Students use a wide variety of media to produce work based around the theme of 'The Formal Elements.'
 This can be anything from everyday objects or influences to a broader engagement with local cultures or landmarks.
 This topic is deliberately broader than the opening theme to allow students a range of different avenues to explore, relevant to their own interest in the Art and Design world.
 Direct observation is key to all projects as well as experimentation and exploration.
 Personal artistic style is explored more in this topic, including elements of abstraction and the successful manipulation of painting and drawing materials.
 A personal journey for each student is encouraged.
+Students begin to specialise with certain materials and a deeper focus on the assessment objectives and criteria are apparent.
+Students begin to work on any areas which may require improvement to add consistency to their portfolio.
+Staff feedback and guidance helps identify areas of improvement ensuring students answer the full course comprehensively leading to excellent outcomes and ultimately good final results and grading.
 Artists and craftspeople will be used to add context and influence the project.
 These are all dictated by students ensuring their interest is sustained, whilst maintaining a clear dialogue with staff about the direction and intentions of their project.
 A Final outcome will be completed at the end of each element as well as several potential interim pieces along the way.
+Term 3 - Personal Project Students are advised on several starting points but this is an opportunity for students to develop and design their own projects completely from scratch.
+This method of working allows students to focus on a personal topic in which they have a real artistic interest and passion.
+As before, experimentation and exploration are key as staff facilitate the progress of individual students.
+Gallery visits (both day and residential) are included in the summer term to give students the experience of seeing Art and Craft first hand.
+Some of our previous excursions have included The Hepworth Wakefield and The Yorkshire Sculpture Park for year 10, and Edinburgh and Glasgow/London residential visits are open to year 11 Fine Art students.
+Where appropriate international trips and visits are organised.
+Previous destinations include Venice, Barcelona, Amsterdam and Paris.
+This project runs over the final term of year 10 and the first term of year 11.
+A final piece along with several interim pieces should be produced as the project progresses.